boomlinde/sf/README.md

 each pixel in an output image.
 The image is output on the standard output in plain PPM format.

+`make examples` will generate a few GIF animations in the examples directory.

 Features
 --------